system-transparency/stfe/README.md

 an easy claim to make.
 However, word is cheap and sometimes things go wrong.
 How would you even know if your signing infrastructure got compromised?
 A few select users might already receive maliciously signed binaries that include a backdoor.
-This is where siglog can help by adding transparency in the future.
+This is where siglog can help by adding transparency.

 For each binary you can log a signed checksum that corresponds to that binary.
 If a signed checksum appears in the log that you did not expect: excellent, now you know that your signing infrastructure was compromised at some point.
-The same goes for binaries that show up for download on your website but don't have a corresponding log entry.
-Anyone can also detect if a logged checksum is unaccounted for in your package repository or a binary on your website is missing a corresponding log entry just by inspecting the log.
-In other words, the claim that the same binaries are published for everyone can be _verified_.
+Similarly, you can also detect if a binary from your website or package repository misses a corresponding log entry by inspecting the log.
+The claim that the same binaries are published for everyone can be _verified_.

-Adding signed checksums into a log is already an improvement without any end-user enforcement.
-Honest mistakes can be detected.
-However, end-users need to enforce public logging to get the most out of siglog.
-This means that a binary in the above example would be rejected unless a corresponding signed checksum is logged.
+Starting to apply the pattern of transparent logging is already an improvement without any end-user enforcement.
+TODO: fixme.

+For example, binaries (maliciously signed or not) that have yet to be logged can be detected by a monitor.
+To make the most out of siglog, end-users should enforce public logging sometime in the future.
+This means that a binary in the above example would be _rejected_ unless a corresponding signed checksum is logged.
+Such enforcement will require a gradual roll-out to be realistic.

 ## Design considerations
 We had several design considerations in mind while developing siglog.
 A short